logv/sybil/docs/ABOUT.md

 how sybil works
 ---------------

-Sybil has two main parts:
+Sybil has two main parts, the storage engine and query engine.

-* the storage engine, which consists of:
-  * the ingestion phase (writes data from stdin into the DB as rows)
-  * the digestion phase (collates records into blocks of columns)
-* and the query engine (reads blocks from row and column store)

 During the ingestion and digestion phases, Sybil reads records of data containing strings, integers and sets off stdin (ingestion phase), then